 All of the speakers addressed the challenges posed by political leaders — both in the White House and the U.S. Congress — who were opposed to abortion rights, and in some cases family planning itself, resulting in an extra layer of scrutiny and other limitations on the program.
 Steve Sinding spoke of the challenge of heading the Office of Population under the Reagan Administration when the Mexico City Policy was established in 1984, which rendered foreign non-governmental organizations ineligible for family planning funds if they engaged in abortion activities even with their non-U.S. funds.

 Maguire expressed her frustration that the Helms Amendment continues to hamstring U.S. family planning programs from providing safe abortion care under any circumstances, although it should legally allow support for abortion in cases of pregnancies due to rape or

 incest, or those that endanger the life of the woman.

 “The fact that Obama refuses to interpret the Helms amendment the way that it should be interpreted is outrageous,” said Duff Gillespie, who led the Office of Population in the late 1980s.

-U.S. global leadership in ensuring the ability of couples and individuals to exercise their reproductive rights, including through
+Overall, the panel underscored the need for continuing U.S. global leadership in ensuring the ability of couples and individuals to exercise their reproductive rights, including through

 universal access to modern methods of contraception.
 The whole panel discussion can be viewed online here.

 For more information, contact firstname.lastname@example.org